chunribu/miidl/docs/index.md

 #### Imputation

 By default, this step is unactivated, as MIIDL is designed to solve problems including sparseness.
-But imputation can be useful in some cases, there are various methods to choose if needed.
+But imputation can be useful in some cases.
+If needed, there are several methods to choose from.

 #### Reshape